BSO DARTS Summer Camp

 Eating and Sleeping at DARTS

-At DARTS all students, staff and faculty are housed in secured dormitory facilities on the DARTS campus, the site of the former Valley Head boarding school in Lenox, MA.
+At DARTS all students, staff, and faculty are housed in secured dormitory facilities on the Darrow School campus in New Lebanon, NY, just 20 minutes from Tanglewood.
 Each dormitory suite consists of double occupancy student rooms and, at least, one Counselor-in-Training (CIT) room.
 Senior staff members and security personnel monitor dorms.
 Meals are served in the dining hall or picnic style, either on the DARTS campus of at one of the excursion sites.
 DARTS Dining Services staff can accommodate special dietary needs if notified prior to the start of the program in June.
 Occasionally, assistance from parents may be requested to meet dietary needs.
 DARTS is a nut-free facility.
 Please be sure to note any food allergies/restrictions on both medical forms.

 When Does Newton Attend DARTS?

-Newton students will attend DARTS during week 6, JUL 31 – AUG 4, 2017 along with students from Beverly, Berkshire Hills, Boston, North Adams, Richmond, and Sheffield.
+Newton students will attend DARTS during WEEK 6, AUG 3-7, 2020 along with students from Boston, Beverly, Monument Mountain, North Adams, and Sheffield.